-This raw pumpkin cheesecake is full of fall flavor, creamy goodness, spices and drizzled with a salted caramel on top!
+This Paleo and Vegan Pumpkin Cheesecake with Salted Caramel is full of fall flavor, creamy goodness, spices and would make a delicious addition to your holiday table!
 You and your guests will have no idea this cheesecake is Paleo and Vegan!

 Like Paleo approved caramel is ridiculously delicious.